-As part of the Company's risk management program, American uses a variety of financial instruments, primarily fuel option and collar contracts.
+As part of the Company's risk management program, AMR uses a variety of financial instruments, primarily fuel option and collar contracts.
 The Company does not hold or issue derivative financial instruments for trading purposes.

 The Company is exposed to credit losses in the event of non-performance by counterparties to these financial instruments, but it does not expect any of the counterparties to fail to meet its obligations.
 The credit exposure related to these financial instruments is represented by the fair value of contracts with a positive fair value at the reporting date, reduced by the effects of master netting agreements.
-To manage credit risks, the Company selects counterparties based on credit ratings, limits its exposure to a single counterparty under defined guidelines, and monitors the market position of the program and its relative market position with each counterparty.
-The Company also maintains industry-standard security agreements with a number of its counterparties which may require the Company or the counterparty to post collateral if the value of selected instruments exceed specified mark-to-market thresholds or upon certain changes in credit ratings.
+To manage credit risks, the Company selects counterparties based on credit ratings, limits its exposure to a single counterparty under defined guidelines, and monitors the market position of the program and its relative market position with each counterparties which may require the Company or the counterparty to post collateral if the value of selected instruments exceed specified mark-to-market thresholds or upon certain changes in credit ratings.
 The Company's outstanding posted collateral as of December 31, 2006 is included in restricted cash and short-term investments and is not material.
 A deterioration of the Company's liquidity position may negatively affect the Company's ability to hedge fuel in the future.